cubopez48/algorithm-11/README.md

 ---

-## 🚀 Quick Start: Use A11 with your AI
+## 🚀 Quick Start: Use standard A11 specification with your AI

 ### Step 1: Copy the Prompt Below